 String Sextet in A major, Op.
 48

 One of the composer’s first mature pieces and arguably his best chamber work, Dohnányi’s Serenade in C major shimmers with Hungarian colors and contrapuntal inventiveness.
 Debussy abandoned the traditional sonata form in his String Quartet in G minor, favoring instead a cyclical form introduced by Franz Liszt that relies on the manipulation of a single, recurring motif.
-Colors and rhythms lead the way over structure and harmony, creating music that appeals not to the mind but the senses.
+Colors and rhythms lead the way over structure and harmony, creating music that appeals to the senses.
 Dvořák’s String Sextet in A major gained traction in major cities across Europe and America almost immediately after its Berlin premiere at a private gathering hosted by the celebrated violinist Joseph Joachim.
 The expanded instrumentation engenders the piece’s vibrancy, as does the folk idiom apparent in the sextet’s inner movements titled Dumka, referencing a meditative Slavic folk ballad, and Furiant, which is a fiery Czech dance.

 All three works on this afternoon’s program reflect age-old compositional struggles with finding distinction within a tradition.
 For Dohnányi and Dvořák, this meant balancing nationalistic expression with musical innovation.
 On the other hand, Debussy sought to integrate a French modern voice with a genre that was, at least historically, the standard bearer of Viennese Classicism.

 Serenade for String Trio in C major, Op 10 (1902)